-The main financial risks that the Investor group is exposed to are market risks.
-These are primarily associated with fluctuations in share prices, as well as interest rate risks and foreign exchange rate risks.
+The main financial risks that the Investor group is exposed to are market risks, primarily associated with fluctuations in share prices, interest rate risks and foreign exchange rate risks.
 Other risks that the Investor Group is exposed to are credit risk, liquidity risk and financing risk.

 Market risks refer to the risk of a change in value of a financial instrument because of changes in share prices, exchange rates or interest rates.